-Students applying as freshmen must submit their applications during the November 1 through 30 filing period.
-Transfer applicants may apply for Fall, Winter, or Spring Quarter subject to the deadlines posted at http://www.admissions.ucla.edu.
+Students applying as freshmen or transfers must submit their applications during the November 1 through 30 filing period.
 In addition, it is essential that official test scores be received no later than the date in January when the December test scores are normally reported.

 Applicants must submit scores from an approved core test of mathematics, language arts, and writing.
-This requirement may be satisfied by taking either (1) the ACT Assessment plus ACT Writing Test or (2) the SAT Reasoning Test.
-In addition, all applicants must complete two SAT Subject Tests in two different subject areas selected from history/social science, mathematics (Mathematics Level 2 only), laboratory science, and a language other than English.
+This requirement may be satisfied by taking either (1) the ACT Assessment plus Writing Tests or (2) the SAT Reasoning Test.
+In addition, all applicants must complete two SAT Subject Tests in two different subject areas selected from history/social studies, mathematics (Mathematics Level 2 only), laboratory science, and a language other than English.